stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 - `0.695` [Simple diagrams of convoluted neural networks](https://p.migdal.pl/blog/2018/09/simple-diagrams-deep-learning/)
 - `0.690` [Teaching deep learning with Keras](https://p.migdal.pl/blog/2017/04/teaching-deep-learning/)

-And for a bit of fun, here are my least similar posts:
+And, as an experiment, here are my least similar posts:

 - `0.385` [Perspective: capsaicin is a psychoactive substance](https://p.migdal.pl/blog/2022/10/perspective-capsaicin-is-a-psychoactive-substance/)
 - `0.384` [There will be the next Quantum Game with Photons](https://p.migdal.pl/blog/2019/07/there-will-be-the-next-quantum-game-with-photons/)
 - `0.285` [The Statues by Jacek Kaczmarski](https://p.migdal.pl/blog/2019/10/the-statues-by-jacek-kaczmarski/)

 Yes, I see the irony in using cosine similarity after warning against it.
-But here I'm using it exactly as intended — with a model trained specifically for document similarity.
+But here I'm using it exactly as intended — on a model trained on it and comparing apples to apples (various blog posts).
 Sometimes duck tape is all we need.